-- 1. Agricultural value assessments. - a.
-Any owner Сf land used agricultural production within agricultural district shall be eligible for an agricultural value assessment pursuant to this section.
-If an applicant owning not less than ten acres rents land from another for use for agricultural production, the gross sales value of the agricultural products produced on such! rented land shall be added to the gross sales value of agricultural products produced on the land of the applicant for purposes of determining eligibility for an agricultural value assessment on the land of the applicant.
-Such assessment shall be granted only upon an annual application by the owner of such land on a form prescribed by the state board of equalization and assessment. applicant shall furnish to the assessor such information as the state board of equalization and assessment require, including land classification information prepared for his land used in agricultural production by the soil and water conservation district office in his county.
-Such application shall be filed with the assessor of the city, town, village or county having the power to assess property for taxation on or before the appropriate taxable status date of such city, town, village or county.
-If the assessor is satisfied that the applicant is entitled to an agricultural value assessment, he shall approve the the land shall be application and assessed pursuant to this section.
-The assessor shall not less than ten days prior to the date for hearing complaints in relation to assessments to each applicant, who has included with his application at least one self-addressed, pre-paid envelope, a notice of the approval or denial of the application.
-Such notice shall be on a form prescribed by the state board of equalization and assessment which shall indicate the manner in which the total assessed value is apportioned among the various portions of the property subject to agricultural assessment and those other portions of the property not eligible agricultural assessment as determined for the tentative assessment roll and latest final assessment roll.
+1. Agricultural assessments. a.
+Any owner of land used in agricultural production within an agricultural district shall be eligible for an agricultural assessment pursuant to this section.
+If an applicant rents land from another for use in conjunction with the applicant's land for the production for sale of crops, livestock or livestock products, the gross sales value of such products produced on such rented land shall be added to the gross sales value of such products produced on the land of the applicant for purposes of determining for an agricultural eligibility assessment on the land of the applicant.
+Such assessment shall be granted only upon an annual application by the owner of such land on a form prescribed by the board of equalization state assessment.
+The applicant shall furnish to the assessor such information as the state board of equalization and assessment shall require including land classification information prepared for the applicant's land used in agricultural production by the soil and water conservation district office within the county.
+Such application shall be filed with the assessor of the Such application shall be assessing unit on or before the . appropriate taxable status date.
+If the assessor is satisfied that the applicant is entitled to an agricultural assessment, the assessor shall approve the application and the land shall be assessed pursuant to this section.
+Not less than ten days prior to the date for hearing complaints in relation to assessments, the assessor shall mail to each applicant, who has included with the application at least one self-addressed, pre-paid envelope, a notice of the approval or denial of the application.
+Such notice shall be on a form prescribed by the state board of equalization and assessment which shall indicate the manner in which the total assessed value is apportioned among the various portions of the property aubject to agricultural assessment and those other portions of the property not eligible for agricultural assessment as determined for the tentative assessment roll and latest final assessment roll.
 Failure to mail any such notice or failure of the owner to receive the same shall not prevent the levy, collection and enforcement of the payment of the taxes on such real property.

 b.
-That portion of the value of land utilized for agricultural production within an agricultural district which represents an excess above the agricultural value ceiling as determined in accordance with this aubdivision shall not be subject to real property taxation.
-Such excess amount if nay shall be entered on the assessment roll in such manner as shall be prescribed by the state board of equalization and assessment.
+That portion of the value of land utilized for agricultural production within an agricultural district which represents an excess above the agricultural assessment as determined in accordance with this subdivision shall not be subject to real property taxation.
+Such excess amount if any shall be entered on the assessment roll in the manner prescribed by the state board of equalization and assessment.

-c. (i) (A) Except as provided in clause (B) of this subparagraph, the assessor shall utilize the agricultural value per acre as certified by the state board in determining the amount of the assessment of farm lands eligible for agricultural value assessments under this article by multiplying it by the number of acres of land utilized for agricultural production and adjusting such result by application of the latest state equalization rate or a special equalization rate as may be established and certified by the state board for the purpose of computing the agricultural value ceiling pursuant to this paragraph.
-This resulting amount shall be the agricultural value ceiling for such lands; and
+c. (i) The assessor shall utilize the agricultural assessment values per acre certified pursuant to section three hundred four-a of this article in determining the amount of the assessment. of lands eligible for agricultural assessment by multiplying those values by the number of acres of land utilized for agricultural production and adjusting such result by application of the latest state equalization rate or a special equalization rate as may be established and certified by the state board of equalization and assessment for the purpose of computing the agricultural assessment pursuant to this paragraph.
+This resulting amount shall be the agricultural assessment for such lands.